Elisar von Kupffer: Later life and death

 As his health declined, he became reclusive and died on 31 October 1942.
-Since 1981 the "Sanctuarium Artis Elisarion" has been a Museum dedicated to Von Kupffer's work.
-The villa was willed to the municipality of Minusio, and his ashes are interred inside, together with Von Meyer's.
-The Elisarion Community was satirically referenced as the "Polysadrion" (roughly; Place of Many Idiots), in the 1931 novel Schloss Gripsholm by Kurt Tucholsky.
+Since 1981 the "Sanctuarium Artis Elisarion" has been a Museum dedicated to Kupffer's work.
+The villa was willed to the municipality of Minusio, and his ashes are interred inside, together with Meyer's.
+The Elisarion Community is satirically referenced as the "Polysadrion" (roughly; Place of Many Idiots), in the 1931 novel Schloss Gripsholm by Kurt Tucholsky.